redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 ## `crux_kv`

-`KeyValueStore` has the same five methods as `KeyValue`, with the same signatures and the same `DataResult` / `StatusResult` / `ListResult` return types, so app code barely changes.
+`crux_kv::store::KeyValue` has the same five methods as `crux_kv::KeyValue`, with the same signatures and the same `DataResult` / `StatusResult` / `ListResult` return types, so app code barely changes beyond the import.
 What changes is the `Effect` enum.

 ```rust,ignore
 // Before